taivlam/charliecard-on-metrodroid/README.md

-According to this 2023 hardwear&period;io '"Un-fare Advantage” - Hacking The MBTA CharlieCard From 2008 To Present' [talk](https://www.youtube.com/watch?v=me6FyrDRlD4) by Bobby Rauch [Flipper Zero](https://en.wikipedia.org/wiki/Flipper_Zero), the lists of well-known keys have the MIFARE Classic keys included with Flipper Zero devices with the latest firmware.
+According to this 2023 hardwear&period;io '"Un-fare Advantage” - Hacking The MBTA CharlieCard From 2008 To Present' [talk](https://www.youtube.com/watch?v=me6FyrDRlD4) by Bobby Rauch, the MIFARE Classic keys for CharlieCards are included on the lists of well-known keys on [Flipper Zero](https://en.wikipedia.org/wiki/Flipper_Zero) devices with the latest firmware.

 ## License